Our story

 More cities, same promise.

-Lando opened in Los Angeles, Seattle, and Denver — keeping the same promise: joyful enrichment, right on campus.
+Lando opened in Los Angeles, Seattle, Orange County, Sacramento, and Denver — bringing the same great enrichment to campus.

 Bringing Lando to more schools.